The story behind our move from city to country

 It has been my experience that we are amazingly adaptable – and that, often, even if what we adapt to at first seems lesser, it often eventually becomes something richer than we could have ever imagined.
 New paths, connections, and wisdoms are made available to us.
 So, I am looking at the handful of city things that I can’t imagine living without and wondering what better alternatives I may find as I go forward.

 It is a wonderful feeling to own a small piece of land and I very much look forward to getting to know it in all its seasons, to listening and learning from it, and to crafting it into a beautiful, magical home and garden.
-You can learn more about the story behind this move, about creating vibrant colours from plants, and about our new home on the Roots & Table website.
+You can learn more about the story behind this move, about creating vibrant colours from plants, and about our new home on the Vibrant Acres website.

 I put together a gallery of artwork – Farewell, and Thank You, Montreal – it is an ode to this city in which we have lived for the past five years.
 Montreal has taught us so much and will forever have a place in our hearts. ♥